 Netflix releases almost all its TV series in one go.
 That means subscribers can watch whole series or movies at their own pace (or as long as they're able to avoid spoilers): they can pause and come back later, or binge several episodes in one go.
 Unlike traditional broadcasters, there's no waiting a week for new episodes.

-How to download on Netflix
+How to download on Netflix to watch shows offline

 Netflix also includes a download feature allowing subscribers to store some – but not all – programmes on their mobile devices and watch offline, ideal for when travelling or when you don't have access to the internet.
 If the show is available for download it will have an arrow in a circle next to the film title or series episode.
 Tap this and it will download the episode/film onto your device.

 How to sign up to Netflix